NowNewStart/CSNades/csnades-readme.md

 * Set the Document Root to the public directory of the application, eg: /path/to/csnades-website/public

 # Environment Configuration
+Browse to /path/to/csnades.
 Create a copy of .env.php.sample, name it .env.local.php, and change the values accordingly.
 On the production server, the file will be named .env.php, and the environment.php file will need to say 'production' rather than 'local'.